 One of the finest and most famous cycle roads in Norway is the 82-kilometre long Rallarvegen (the Navvie`s Road) running from Haugastøl via Finse to Flåm.
 The most popular part of the cycle route is from Finse, at 1222 metres above sea level, to Flåm down by the Sognefjord.

-Book cycles at Haugastøl, Finse or Myrdal, travel by the Bergen Railway (from Oslo or Bergen or other stations) to the starting destinations, and cycle down to Flåm.
-You can leave your cycles down at Flåm.
+Book bikes at Haugastøl, Finse or Myrdal, travel by the Bergen Railway (from Oslo or Bergen or other stations) to the starting destinations, and cycle down to Flåm.
+You can leave your bikes down at Flåm.

 Haugastøl (1000 mas) to Finse (1222 mas) – 27 kilometres